nodejitsu/haibu/README.md

 haibu (which is Japanese for "hive") transforms node.js applications (using a [Carapace](https://github.com/nodejitsu/haibu/blob/master/bin/carapace)) into "drones".
 This approach allows haibu to directly interact with node.js applications and add all sorts of additional functionality. haibu also contains a plugin system, so you can easily add even more functionality without needing to dive too far into the codebase.

-`haibu` builds on this concept of "drones" and exposes a robust and granular API for interacting with your node.js applications. haibu's API is exposed as a node.js client wrapper AND a RESTFul HTTP webservice.
-This means that you can use haibu both programmatically as a node.js module OR startup a `haibu-server` and communicate with it using simple RESTFul HTTP requests.
+`haibu` builds on this concept of "drones" and exposes a robust and granular API for interacting with your node.js applications.
+At a low level, haibu's API is exposed as a RESTFul HTTP webservice.
+Any system that supports basic HTTP requests can communicate with a haibu server.
+If you are working in Node.js, haibu comes with a high-level Node.js API client.

 ## Where can I run haibu?